lukacspapp/Tic-Tac-Toe-Game-AngularJS/Tic-Tac-Toe/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Angular will bundle the smallest JavaScript possible based on the feature availabe in that browser

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).